 Let’s understand this with an example.
 Suppose a list contains N integers, and we aim to add 1 to all the elements in that list.
 Here, we need to perform three tasks,

-These three sets of tasks are repetitive and will be the same for every element in the list.
-Suppose there are N elements in the given list; then, any programmer can write these repetitive instructions N times to perform the operation of adding 1.
+These three sets of tasks are repetitive and will be exactly the same for every element in the list.
+If N elements are in the given list, beginners can write these repetitive instructions N times to operate for adding 1.
 But this will make our program very lengthy.

-To solve this issue, the concept of the loop comes into the picture, which gives us the flexibility to execute repetitive instructions N times by just writing it in the program once.
+To solve this issue, the concept of the loop comes into the picture, giving us the flexibility to execute repetitive instructions N times by just writing it once in the program.

 There are mainly two types of loops that are used very frequently in Python:

 So let’s start with the “for” loop first.